ekrell/linux4research/README.md

 There is actually a lot going on.
 A simplied explanation:

-1. I was at my desktop computer in a terminal emulator (command line program in a GUI window manager)
+1. I was at my desktop computer in a terminal emulator (command line program in a GUI window manager).
-2. There exists a computer with the IP address `64.71.95.171`
+2. There exists a computer with the IP address `64.71.95.171`.
-3. Instead of having to memorize that number, the [Domain Name Service (DNS)](https://aws.amazon.com/route53/what-is-dns/) is used to map human-friendly names to IP addresses
+3. Instead of having to memorize that number, the [Domain Name Service (DNS)](https://aws.amazon.com/route53/what-is-dns/) is used to map human-friendly names to IP addresses.
-4. The TAMUCC IT have a tradition of name the CS student's homework server after Batman villains.
+4. The TAMUCC IT have a tradition of naming the CS student homework server after Batman villains.
 Currently, it is `riddler.tamucc.edu`.
 We can call it simply _Riddler_.
-5. Following the SSH protocol, Riddler is running a program (`sshd`) that accepts incoming remote logins
+5. Following the SSH protocol, Riddler is running a service (`sshd`) that accepts incoming remote logins.
-6. Following the SSH protocol, I used the `ssh` program to connect to Riddler using its domain name
+6. Following the SSH protocol, I used the `ssh` program to connect to Riddler using its domain name.
-7. I am asked for my password, which is the password for my account on Riddler
+7. I am asked for my password, which is the password for my account on Riddler.
-8. Since the SSH protocol is based on cryptography, anyone monitoring my network traffic will see an encrypted version of the traffic, including the password
+8. Since the SSH protocol is based on cryptography, anyone monitoring my network traffic will see an encrypted version of the traffic, including the password.
-9. Having logged in, the commands I enter are being performed on Riddler even though I am sitting at my home desktop
+9. Having logged in, the commands I enter are being performed on Riddler even though I am sitting at my home desktop.

 ## Transfering files